BMoore0/dividend-tracker/README.md

 - You can also drag and drop the .apk file from your computers storage to your connected phone and install the app from your phone's file system

+  - You can generate the .apk file in Android studio under the build tab

+  - The apk file(app-debug.apk) should be generated in the path: ./android/app/build/outputs/apk/debug